GewelsJI/DGNet/README.md

 <p align="center">
     <img src="assest/SubClass.png"/> <br />
     <em>
     Figure 6: Sub-class results on COD10K-Test of 12 COD-related and 8 SOD-related baselines in terms of structure measure (\mathcal{S}_\alpha), where Am., Aq., Fl., Te., and  Ot. represent Amphibian, Aquatic, Flying, Terrestrial, and Other, respectively.
 CDL., GP.Fish, and LS.Dragon denote Crocodile, and  GhostPipeFish, LeafySeaDragon, respectively.
-The best score is marked with bold.
+The best score is marked in bold.
     </em>

 </p>